xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 - there is a snippet id for each specific snippet a document has
 - we search for snippets, not documents, so results can contain multiple different snippets of the same document
-- APIs which operate on the document as a whole like the ingestion or candidates API only accept a document id
+- APIs which operate on the document as a whole, like the ingestion or candidates API, only accept a document id
 - all search APIs do accept document and snippet ids with slightly different semantic meaning
     - document ids always refer to the document as a whole
     - while snippet ids refer to a specific snippet
-- for documents which only have exactly one snippet the document id and the snippet id with `sub_id: 0` can be used interchangeably
-    - as such if your system might have documents with multiple snippets in the future it's a good idea to always use the snippet id for forward compatibility
+- for documents which only have exactly one snippet, the document id and the snippet id with `sub_id: 0` can be used interchangeably.
+As such if your system might have documents with multiple snippets in the future, it's a good idea to always use the snippet id for forward compatibility

 Some of the search APIs currently have suboptimal implementations when using a document id of a document which has multiple snippets.
 But this _only_ affects documents which have multiple snippets.
-As such we recommend always using the snippet id until the implementation is improved.
+As such, we recommend always using the snippet id until the implementation is improved.

 ## Snippet Id

 Snippets are identified by a snippet id consisting of both the document id and a sub id.

 Each document is guaranteed to have a snippet with sub id equals `0`.
-But besides that, there are no guarantees about the value of the `sub_id`.
-E.g. a document might have snippet id's with the sub ids `0`, `400`, `2334`.
+But besides that, there are no guarantees about the value of the `sub_id`; this means that a document might have snippet id's with the sub ids `0`, `400`, `2334`.

 For example, if we ingest a document like